-So, here we have tried to list 10 must visit places of the Indian subcontinent.
+So, here we have tried to list 10 must-visit places of the Indian subcontinent.

 Ghats of Varanasi

-Also known as Kashi and Banaras, the city of Varanasi is the key to the realms of spirituality.
+Also known as Kashi and Banaras, the city of Varanasi is the key to the realms of spirituality and it is also one of the most visited places in India.
 This is the city where many great poets and writers composed the epitome of their creations on its mystifying Ghats.
-The pre-dawn hues offer a kaleidoscope of the dynamic scenery which leave the heart in a trance.
+The pre-dawn hues offer a kaleidoscope of the dynamic scenery which leaves the heart in a trance.
 The boat rides in the holy river Ganges have the capacity to transcend you to an establishment of pure bliss.
 The various ghats that are lined up across the river Ganges have a religious significance as they are very intricately related to Hinduism and its death rites.
 One is believed to achieve salvation only by visiting Kashi.

 Tea gardens of Darjeeling

 For those seeking escape from their mundane routines, the tea gardens of Darjeeling offer an alluring respite.
-The lush green estates with cool breeze and misty weather also serve the visitors by exhibiting a wonderland where the “Champagne of Teas” is grown.
+The lush green estates with the cool breeze and misty weather also serve the visitors by exhibiting a wonderland where the “Champagne of Teas” is grown.
 This proximity with nature is craved by all and the tea plantations of Darjeeling offer you a tranquil stay from the hustle-bustle of the routine.

 Backwaters of Kerala

-The spellbinding backwaters of Kerala are a mélange of scenic stretch of lakes, inlets, canals and rivers.
+The spellbinding backwaters of Kerala are a mélange of a scenic stretch of lakes, inlets, canals, and rivers.
 The kettuvallams (Kerala houseboats) in the backwaters are one of the most sought after attractions in Kerala.
 The arcadian backwaters cruises are an unparalleled adventure.
 The virgin and unspoiled backwaters provide the visitors to enjoy and explore the beauty of nature at its best.
-This tropical paradise possesses an extravaganza of multi colored birds and appetizing freshwater fishes along with blooming blossoms.
+This tropical paradise possesses an extravaganza of multi-colored birds and appetizing freshwater fishes along with blooming blossoms.
 The Alleppey backwaters, also known as “The Venice of the East”, is the favorite destination for tourists interested in exploring the backwaters of Kerala.

-Few of the other attractions of Delhi include Humayun’s tomb, Lodhi Gardens, India Gate and Bangla Sahib Gurudwara.
+Few of the other attractions of Delhi include Humayun’s tomb, Lodhi Gardens, India Gate, and Bangla Sahib Gurudwara.

 Andaman and Nicobar islands

-Valley of flowers, Uttarakhand
+Valley of Flowers, Uttarakhand

 The incandescent royal beauty of the Pink City, Jaipur, stands as a testimony to its cultural legacy and prestigious past.
 Reputed for its forts and camel rides, tourists from all over flock to this royal city every year to discover its breathtaking attractions.
 This city has the power to entice anyone with its architectural masterpieces like Jal Mahal and Hawa Mahal.
 Amber Palace, a UNESCO World Heritage Site, is a beautiful amalgam of Hindu and Mughal architectural styles.
 The unique combination of Indian and European styles can be witnessed at the Nahargarh Fort.
-Moreover, the Rajasthani cuisine and culture can be experienced at Chowki Dhani through puppet shows, folk dances, elephant rides and camel rides.
+Moreover, the Rajasthani cuisine and culture can be experienced at Chowki Dhani through puppet shows, folk dances, elephant rides, and camel rides.

 Nestled in the Himalayan range in Himachal Pradesh, this cold desert terrain, with a tinge of wilderness, is also called “Middle Land” or “Little Tibet”.
-The isolated monasteries, splendid lakes, thrilling passes and treks in the dream-like landscape of Spiti Valley, make Spiti a traveller’s paradise.
+The isolated monasteries, splendid lakes, thrilling passes and treks in the dream-like landscape of Spiti Valley, make Spiti a traveler’s paradise.
 The biggest and the oldest monastery, Key Monastery, is surreal and unspoiled.
-Other monasteries worth visiting to experience Buddhist influence in the valley are Dhankar, Lhalung, Komic Gompa, Gandhola and Tabo.
+Other monasteries worth visiting experience Buddhist influence in the valley are Dhankar, Lhalung, Komic Gompa, Gandhola, and Tabo.
 Camping at Chandra Taal Lake is a stupefying adventure as it changes its color throughout the day.
 Biking and trekking trips are also common as there are various passes and trails including Pin Parvati Pass and Barchala Pass.
 Yak safari and white-water rafting are also electrifying ventures.